Why does the organisation allow bullying?

 How do you prevent and reduce workplace bullying?

-- Take responsibility and insure a safe workplace.
+- Take overall responsibility and insure a safe workplace.
+(The fish rots from the head down)

 - Install effective polices, programs and preventative measures.